THE 21 CALIFORNIA MISSIONS

 Things to do in nearby Solvang.

 San Luis Obispo de Tolosa (#5) 782 Monterey St., in downtown San Luis Obispo.
 Founded in 1772, this was the first mission to introduce the red clay roof tile--which successfully repelled the flaming arrows used in attacks by Native Americans.
-The complex has been extensively restored and includes a fragrant rose garden and a museum with rare early California photos.
-Its charming chapel has a simple façade with a belfry and vestibule--unique among the state’s missions--and is still used for services.
-An adjacent plaza and park provide shady trees, large grassy areas, stream-hugging paths, and inviting open-air cafes.
+This complex has been extensively restored and includes a fragrant rose garden and a museum with rare early California photos.
+Found to the right of the gift shop, its charming chapel has a simple façade with a belfry and vestibule--unique among the state’s missions--and is still used for services.
+Many of the statues and paintings date to the early 1800s.
+An adjacent plaza and park with mature shady trees provides large grassy areas, stream-hugging paths, and inviting open-air cafes.
+More images.